amitshky/dusk/README.md

 # dusk
 This was the first game that I made in unity.
 You can move around the map and shoot at enemies, thats about it.
+There are also items in the maps that you were supposed to be able to pick up, but for some reason that doesn't work now lol, I didn't bother to check why.

 # Usage
 - WASD for movement